jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 ##### Native function

-An existing overlay can be removed by calling `A_ClearOverlay(<start>, <end>)` where and are the first and last layer number for the range you want removed.
+An existing overlay can be removed by calling [`A_ClearOverlays(<start>, <end>)`](https://zdoom.org/wiki/A_ClearOverlays) where and are the first and last layer number for the range you want removed.
 Note, the second argument is not optional; if you want only one layer removed, you need to provide the same value for both.

 ##### ZScript method